TVR: Introduction of the Vixen

-New models, nude models and move to Bristol Avenue
+New models, new models and move to Bristol Avenue

 Because the Ford Essex V6 engine had not yet been certified to meet US emissions standards, TVR engaged British Leyland in negotiations to supply either the Rover V8 engine or the 2.5 L Triumph inline six.
 Extra production for the Rover V8 had already been allocated to Morgan, so the six cylinder Triumph unit was selected.

 During Christmas in 1970, TVR moved from its cramped facility at Hoo Hill to a 28,000 square foot Bristol Avenue factory that had been vacated by Nutbrown Ltd., a manufacturer of kitchen utensils.
 The workforce was enthusiastic about the move, as the Hoo Hill factory had become inadequate for the number of people working and the rate of production, which had risen to between five and eight cars per week.

 Between 1969 and 1971, TVR released several new models.
 The Tuscan V6, equipped with the 3.0 L Ford Essex V6, was intended to fill the performance gap between the four-cylinder Vixens and the V8 models.
 The long wheelbase widebody Tuscan V8 was built to address the cramped interior dimensions of the car, but was not commercially successful and only a very small number were produced.
 The Vixen S3 incorporated several minor updates to the Vixen S2, which had continued to be successful.
 The new 2500 model was fitted with the Triumph 2.5 L inline-six engine.
 Working together in 1971, Martin Lilley and Mike Bigland developed yet another new model, the TVR 1300.
 This used the 1.3 L Standard SC engine from the Triumph Spitfire and was intended as an inexpensive model option that was also cheaper to insure.

 At the British International Motor Show at Earls Court in 1970, TVR hired model Helen Jones to pose nude on the TVR stand, and the resulting commotion immediately generated more publicity for the company.
 This advertising technique was used again at the 1971 show, when Helen Jones was accompanied by a second model, Susan Shaw.
 The reaction was even greater in 1971, and amid the chaos of the public response, the Society of Motor Manufacturers and Traders threatened to ban TVR from the show.
 This, of course, drew even more attention to the brand.
 The 1971 show also marked the appearance of the M Series prototype bodywork and the prototype SM estate car.